 Rhinophyma is a particularly serious late stage complication of rosacea, that results in thickening of the nose skin and enlargement of the nose.

 The first step is simply contacting us for your initial consultation.
-One of our doctors will assess your skin and discuss with you a diagnosis and what is a realistic and achievable outcome from our products and treatments.
+One of our doctors and medical skin therapists will assess your skin and discuss with you a diagnosis and what is a realistic and achievable outcome from our products and treatments.